vydramain/Re.TESRougeFalkreath/README.md

  1. Dynamic resolution.
 You can play in HD or FullHD mode
  2. Three big location.
 You can enable random generation of dungeon location
  3. Two render modes.
 Symbolic and Graphic!
+ 4. JRPG combat-style
+ 5. Your person die if his steps counter have 3000 steps